migi15ghost/programming-languages/essential/0002-basic-types/index.md

 </div>

 <p>
-All languagues need to have builtin types.Types are used to represent values.
+All languages need to have built in types.Types are used to represent values.
 Some examples are number, Boolean,characters and String.

 * numbers(Int, Long, Double, Float Short, Byte)
-  - In numbers depenps which your choise this determines the size(bits) of the number, min value and max value.
+  - In numbers depends which your choose this determines the size(bits) of the number, min value and max value.
      - Int .- 32:bits, min:-2,147,483,648, max:2,147,483,647
      - Long .- 64:bits, min:-9,223,372,036,854,775,808, max:9,223,372,036,854,775,807
      - Short .- 16:bits, min:-32768, max:32767